 The Lord Conqueror of the Realm was saddled on her dark warhorse, Shadow, awaiting the arrival of her travelling companion.
-She'd made the choice of only taking five Corinthian Guards to accompany her on this trip to the temple.
-Though Greece prospered and she was moderately liked, the last thing she needed was for some disgruntled fool, thinking she's inattentive, and try to assassinate her.
-Which was doubtful, but why take chances, especially with a delicate soul like, Ri.
+She'd made the choice of only taking five Corinthian Guards to attend her on this trip to the temple.
+Though Greece prospered and she was moderately liked, the last thing she needed was for some disgruntled fool, thinking she's inattentive, trying to assassinate her.
+Which was doubtful, but why take chances, especially with a delicate soul like Ri accompanying her.
 With the Guards in place, it would cause a person to think twice about forfeiting their life.

-Shadow emitted a snort of annoyance at having to stand idle, he had done that in his stall for a half fortnight.
+Shadow emitted a snort of annoyance at having to stand idle.
+He had endured that in his stall for a half fortnight.

 His mistress stroked his mane smoothly.
-"We'll go soon boy, okay."
+"We'll go soon, boy."

-Ri swore the organ in her chest was going to burst out as she observed the sight of her Lord, who was dressed in a light blue V neck tunic, black leather trousers, with black knee high boots and armed with a circular weapon on her right hip.
-Her hair was flowing freely in the evening wind, and to Ri's aqua irises, the Conqueror seemed to have the true appearance of divinity.
+Ri swore the organ in her chest was going to burst as she observed the sight of her Lord who was decked in a light blue V-neck tunic, black leather trousers with black knee-high boots, and armed with a circular weapon on her right hip that Ri remembered seeing years ago.
+Her hair flowed freely in the evening wind, and to Ri's greenish blue irises, the Conqueror seemed to have the true appearance of divinity.

-Her along with Lyceus bowed when they approach the Conqueror.
+Ri, along with Lyceus, bowed when they approached their ruler.

 "There's nothing to forgive.
-I am sure you have your reasons for prolonging." the Conqueror replied while eyeing her younger brother.
-"Now come." she held out her hand.
+I am sure you have your reasons for prolonging."
+The Conqueror expressed, eyeing her younger brother.
+"Now come."

-Ri wanted to grasp it, but when she gazed at the enormous steed, she unintentionally stepped back from it.
-The warhorse reminded her of the one she had rode on with the Conqueror before, only a little smaller.
+The Lord of the Realm held out her hand and Ri wanted to grasp it, but noting the enormous horse compelled her to unintentionally stepped back from it.
+The warhorse reminded her of the steed she had rode on with the Conqueror before, only this one was a tad smaller.

-Feeling rejected, the Conqueror placed her hand on Shadows reins.
+Feeling rejected, the Conqueror rested her hand on Shadow's reins.
 "What is wrong, Ri?
 Do you deny my offer?"

 "Ri's afraid of your horse's height."
 Lyceus averred.

-Looking at Ri again, she said.
-"Ri, I promise you that everything will be fine.
+Looking at her former Handmaiden again, the Conqueror tried assuring her, "Ri, I promise everything will be fine.
 You have nothing to be fearful of.
 Shadow is nice when you get acquainted with him.
-I know that his size can be intimidating, but you rode with me before on a bigger steed than him.
+I know his size can be intimidating, but you have ridden with me on a bigger steed than him.
 No harm came to you then, and he won't hurt you either.
-I wouldn't let anyone do that."
+I wouldn't let anyone, nor anything, do that."